GLOBAL MARKETS-Oil crash pummels stocks and bond yields; dollar rises

 DOLLAR RISES

-The U.S. dollar rose against a basket of currencies as investors sought the safety of the world's most liquid currency in a risk averse market.
+The U.S. dollar rose to a two-week high against a basket of currencies as investors fled riskier assets for the world's most liquid currency while putting pressure on oil-linked currencies such as the Norwegian crown NOK= and the Canadian dollar CAD.

+The Mexican peso lost 1.32% versus the U.S. dollar.
+The Canadian dollar fell 0.25% and the Swedish crown fell 0.60% against the greenback, which was up 1% against Norway's currency.

-Latin American currencies dropped, with the more crude-sensitive currencies retreating sharply.
-And while lower oil prices would typically benefit crude-importing emerging markets, the plunge in prices saw investors sharply reducing their exposure to risk assets.
+Latin American currencies also dropped and while lower oil prices would typically benefit crude-importing emerging markets, the plunge in prices saw investors sharply reducing their exposure to risk assets.

-Seaport Global Holdings managing director Tom di Galoma said the trading reflected several worries, including lower oil prices and a resulting hit to stock values stemming from wholesale closures of American cities and states.

-"It's a continued flight to quality.
-Investors are looking for a safety asset, and Treasuries happens to be that," di Galoma said.

-Gold prices dropped to their lowest since April 9 while palladium XPD= slumped 15.5% as investors scrambled for cash to cover losses in other asset classes, mainly driven by a crash in oil markets as the pandemic hurt economies.
+Gold prices dropped to their lowest in almost two weeks while palladium XPD= slumped 15.5% as investors scrambled for cash to cover losses in other asset classes, mainly driven by the crash in oil prices.

 Crude oil's historic crash below zero IMAGEhttps://reut.rs/2VM1np2

-(Additional reporting by Saqib Iqbal Ahmed in New York, Ross Kerber in Boston, Eileen Soreng in Bengaluru; Ritvik Carvalho in London and Tom Westbrook in Singapore; Editing by Bernadette Baum)
+(Additional reporting by Saqib Iqbal Ahmed in New York, Ross Kerber in Boston, Eileen Soreng in Bengaluru; Ritvik Carvalho in London and Tom Westbrook in Singapore; Editing by Bernadette Baum and Jonathan Oatis)

 ((sinead.carew@thomsonreuters.com; +1 (646) 223 6186; Reuters Messaging: sinead.carew.thomsonreuters.com@reuters.net))